 Doctoral Program.
-The Doctor of Philosophy degree is a multidisciplinary degree program through the College in conjunction with the departments of Design, Housing and Merchandising, Human Development and Family Science, Nutritional Sciences and the School of Hotel and Restaurant Administration.
+The Doctor of Philosophy degree is a multidisciplinary degree program through the College in conjunction with the departments of Design, Housing and Merchandising, Human Development and Family Science, and the School of Hotel and Restaurant Administration.
+There is a separate PhD degree program in Nutritional Sciences.
 Individualized programs lead to an area of specialization in any one of the departments/school.
-Admission to the program is based upon evidence that the applicant meets general requirements of the Graduate College, has demonstrated academic and professional achievements, and can successfully complete a doctoral program, as evidenced by prior academic work, minimum 3.25 GPA in graduate level course work, letters of recommendation, a statement of purpose and goals, and GRE or GMAT scores.
+Admission to the programs is based upon evidence that the applicant meets general requirements of the Graduate College, has demonstrated academic and professional achievements, and can successfully complete a doctoral program, as evidenced by prior academic work, minimum 3.25 GPA in graduate level course work, letters of recommendation, a statement of purpose and goals, and GRE or GMAT scores.
 Applications are reviewed by a graduate faculty committee in each department or school.
-This program offers a combination of courses and research experiences.
-The program includes a strong emphasis on research and application of statistical procedures, as well as having students gain experience in resource generation, knowledge sharing and community engagement
+The programs offer a combination of courses and research experiences.
+The programs include a strong emphasis on research and application of statistical procedures, as well as having students gain experience in resource generation, knowledge sharing and community engagement.

-A minimum of 60 semester credit hours beyond the master's degree is required for the PhD degree.
-The PhD degree prepares individuals to be researchers and educators for research positions in universities, business and industry, for university teaching and for administrative or management level positions.
+A minimum of 60 semester credit hours beyond the master's degree is required for the PhD degrees.
+The PhD degrees prepare individuals to be researchers and educators for research positions in universities, business and industry, for university teaching and for administrative or management level positions